Legal Aspects of a Cypriot Limited Liability Company

 Any contract which is entered into before the incorporation of the company by the persons who have signed the memorandum of association, or by persons authorized by them, in the name of or on behalf of the company under incorporation, is temporary and does not bind the company until the date of incorporation.
 After incorporation, the agreement constitutes a binding contract for the company.

-The main constitutional documents of a Cypriot Company are its Memorandum and Articles of Association:
+The main constitutional documents of a Cyprus Company are its Memorandum and Articles of Association:

 Memorandum of Association